NEFSC/READ-SSB-LEE-On-the-servers/README.md

 git config --global credential.helper store
 ```

 You might be asked to put in your PAT here.
-You might also take this opportunity to do:
+This is probably your first time using git on the servers, so set your user.name and user.email:

 ```
 git config --global user.name <your_name>